-- Amplifier Artifact/Eldritch Location: Something/someplace called the "Anchor" is located in Widdershins, and it boosts a wizard's abilities.
+- Amplifier Artifact/Eldritch Location: Someplace called the "Anchor" is located in Widdershins, and proximity boosts a wizard's abilities.
 Some people with magical talent never even know they have any until they arrive in the city.
 Within the Anchor itself, powerful emotions can accidentally summon spirits uncontrolled.
-There are other Anchors in different places around the world as well, but the Widdershins one is most readily accessible and so gets the most attention.
+There are two other Anchors in different places around the world as well, but the Widdershins one is most readily accessible and so gets the most attention.

 - Aura Vision: Jack O'Malley can see "the spirits that form magic and emotion".
 Because he's a witch.

 - Badass Family: It seems to run in the Barber family.
 Grandpa Henry was a famous adventurer, Harry is following in his footsteps, and Harry's sister Nicola is a formidable police officer.
 Florrie isn't particularly badass but she is quite sharp (though she doesn't much act like it most of the time).
 Nora, a maid at the Gula Hotel, is rather meek in comparison to the rest of the family but a spirit of Courage conjured from her is mighty enough to stand up to a Deadly.
-There's still a Barber brother unaccounted for, and a powerful spirit taunts Florrie with a cryptic throwaway reference to their grandmother, which it then refuses to explain.
+A powerful spirit taunts Florrie with a cryptic throwaway reference to their grandmother, which it then refuses to explain.

 - Big Damn Heroes: Jack rescues Ben, Wolfe, and Nicola with a gang of buggerups, and gets to look quite justifiably smug for the rest of the story.

-- Blessed with Suck: Jack's magical sight causes severe headaches around wizards and large crowds.
-The sight of his own aura in a mirror greatly disturbs him.
+- Blessed with Suck: O'Malley's magical sight causes severe headaches around wizards and large crowds.
+He avoids looking at his own reflection because he has no aura at all himself.
 Finally, he's almost completely color-blind, as auras and spirits are the only things he sees in color.
-Someone once asked through the Fourth Wall Mail Slot about preferred food, but to him most stuff looks... unpalatable.
+Someone once asked through the Fourth-Wall Mail Slot about preferred food, but to him most stuff looks...unpalatable.

-- Book Dumb: Jack cannot read or write.
+- Book Dumb: O'Malley cannot read or write.